toorarc0/archinstalleasy/README.md

 I made this version of "archinstall" to make it easier for ME to install Arch Linux (Manual installation is fine for me too, but I decided to write my first code in bash)

+And everything works very crookedly, especially if you look closely in the file instead of letters there are squares somewhere, hehe...
+It may still not start, but this can be solved with dos2unix

+(pacman -S dos2unix, dos2unix archinstall.sh)

+In general there are a lot of ERRORS here, if anyone can help me with this I will be sooooo grateful

 Well, the neural network also helped me a little, okay.

 # disk partitions